intersystems-community/irisdemo-demo-htap/ICM/README.md

 ![Deployment Diagram on AWS](/ICM/aws_speedtest_deployment.png?raw=true)

 On step 1, you use the provided scripts to:
-* Provision the infrastructure on AWS
+* Provision the infrastructure on AWS which will also create a VPC for us there.
-* Deploy InterSystems IRIS on AWS
+* Deploy InterSystems IRIS on AWS on this VPC
-* Deploy The Speed Test for IRIS on AWS
+* Deploy The Speed Test for IRIS on AWS on this VPC
-* Deploy The Speed Test for the other database you are comparing IRIS with on AWS
+* Deploy The Speed Test for the other database you are comparing IRIS with on AWS on this same VPC

-Then, on step 2, you need to manually deploy the other database you are comparing IRIS with manually.
+Then, on step 2, you need to manually deploy the other database you are comparing IRIS with on that same VPC ICM created for us.
 Don't worry!
 We will guide you all the way!

 # Pre-Requisites

 To run the HTAP Speed Test with IRIS on AWS, you will need:
+* Basic understanding of AWS EC2
+* An AWS account
 * Git installed on your machine so you can clone this repository on your local PC
 * Docker installed on your machine so you can run ICM
 * An **IRIS 2020 License for Ubuntu**.
 Careful: This must not be a docker based license.
 We are using ICM to deploy a containerless installation of IRIS on AWS.